Researchers Toolkit including training

 Sam Topping (Operational Lead for Research and Development)

-Recordings of each session will be uploaded here by November 2024 along with presentation slides (where possible).
+Recordings of each session are now available to view along with presentation slides (where possible).
+Please visit our conference intranet pages.

 ‘PI (Principal Investigator) Essentials’ virtual in-house training – Feb/March 2025 dates released